 How long will the powders last in the Miron jars?

-The powders can last years, but we encourage you to use them within three to five months to consume them at their utmost vitality.
-It's best to check your powders from time to time and perhaps even give them a stir.
+We expect the powders to be fresh for up to three years when stored in the Miron jars (away from direct heat and light), but we encourage you to use them within three to five months to consume them at their utmost vitality.
+It's best to check your powders from time to time and perhaps even give them a stir with a clean knife.
 But we stand behind our powders, so if any powder goes bad in less than three months from when you purchased it, we will send you a new powder of your choice (same size) at no charge.

 What's the best way to store them at home?
 Should they be refrigerated?

 Keep your Miron jars of powders on your kitchen counter or in a cupboard.
 They should not be refrigerated, as that could draw moisture to them.
 Also, keep them away from direct heat or strong sunglight, such as a stove burner or windowsill.

 How long will the powders last for an average user?